cloudmesh-community/book/chapters/class/assignments.md

 : A term paper is an enhanced topic paper (only available for I523).
 The difference is in length and depth of coverage.
-Comparative or review papers can also be term papers.
+Comparative or review papers can also become term papers.
 In case you chose the term paper, you or your team will pick a topic relevant for the class.
 Term papers should have the quality to be publishable either in a workshop or as part of the handbook.
 Not all